Azure/autorest.powershell/docs/default-directory-layout.md

 Contains tests for the cmdlets.
 By default, it contains an example pester test and a httpipelinemock.ps1 script.

 ### /UX
-Contains metadata files for portal UX.
-Portal use these to display the usage of cmdlet for the resource in portal page.
+This directory is dedicated to Azure-specific content and includes metadata files essential for enhancing the user experience (UX) within the Azure portal.
+These files are utilized by the Azure portal to effectively present the usage of cmdlets related to specific resources on portal pages.

 ### /node_modules
 Contains the packages from which the projects depend on.